onedata/onedata-documentation/docs/user-guide/oneclient.md

 > (e.g. read-only access to a specific subdirectory).
 If you wish to collaborate
 > on the same space and data with another user, simply [invite them to your space][8].

-If you are connecting to a provider service which does not have a globally trusted certificate, you will have to use `-i` or `--insecure` on every `oneclient` invocation or export `ONECLIENT_INSECURE=1` environment variable.
+If you are connecting to a provider service that does not have a globally trusted certificate, you will have to use `-i` or `--insecure` on every `oneclient` invocation or export `ONECLIENT_INSECURE=1` environment variable.